chaoss/augur/docs/setup/installing-augur.md

 5. `python -m ipykernel install --user --name augur --display-name "Python (augur)"`
 6. `python setup.py install`

+(Note: The build must be updated to reflect new changes made in the backend (local or otherwise).
+See the final section "Updating your Build" for a quick set of instructions to do this)

 ## Augur Back End
 1. Create a file in the root of your augur project called `augur.config.json`.
     - from the root of the augur directory, run `util/make-config.py`